dd32/revision-control/readme.txt

 = 2.0.1 =
  * Small IE bug fix, Table formatting was a bit wacky.
+ * RECALLED update, Had brought up some issues in other browsers

 = 2.0 =
  * Rewrite from scratch(99%) utilising 2.9 only functionality